Slashdot

 https://access.redhat.com/security/cve/cve-2017-1000364 [redhat.com]

+They were busy practicing with goop stones all week, just check the headlines.
+They even threw their backs out trying!

-Requires poorly-designed software, basically (Score:1)
+Requires poorly-designed software, basically (Score:4, Informative)

 Sifting through the CVE and the write-up:

 The kernel places an unmappable guard page just below the process's maximum-alloted stack space.
 Normally a process gets allocated only as much stack space as it needs.
 When the process's stack usage grows, the kernel maps additional pages to grow the process's stack space, but will not grow it beyond the maximum alloted stack size.
-If the process enters an infinite recursion loop, it'll hit the end of the alloted stack space, and the unmappable guard page segfaults
+If the process enters an infinite recursion loop, it'll hit the end of the alloted stack space, and the unmappable guard page segfaults the process out of its misery.

+The problem appears to be if the process's heap is right next to the stack, with only the guard page separating it from the stack, and a single function call creates a stack frame that exceeds the size of the guard page.
+This effectively places the stack pointer into the heap.
+The function call thinks it has allocated its usual, large stack frame, but the stack pointer is in the heap.

+At this point, usual code execution will typically make further use of the stack, so it ends up crapping all over the heap.

 Re: (Score:2)